top of page

 The rotunda exemplifies the aesthetic blend of Mediterranean and Mission Styles.
 We pierced the top of the tower with quatrefoils cutouts. .
 In order to introduce the scale to the space we created an architectural frieze - octagonally shaped and made of reclaimed wood beams.
 For the frieze itself, we coissoned artist Andrea Cosish tohand stencil a pattern, that is reminiscent of Byzantine and Moorish designs but in a more simplistic and playful way.

-Vintage Desert Makeover by Brad Krefman
+Vintage Desert Makeover

 I love renovating vintage houses – even more fun when I too get to be the client!